awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 # Configuring inventory collection<a name="sysman-inventory-configuring"></a>

-This section describes how to configure inventory collection on one or more managed instances by using the Systems Manager console\.
-For an example of how to configure inventory collection by using the AWS CLI, see [Systems Manager Inventory walkthroughs](sysman-inventory-walk.md)\.
+This section describes how to configure AWS Systems Manager Inventory collection on one or more managed instances by using the Systems Manager console\.
+For an example of how to configure inventory collection by using the AWS Command Line Interface \(AWS CLI\), see [Systems Manager Inventory walkthroughs](sysman-inventory-walk.md)\.

-When you configure inventory collection, you start by creating a Systems Manager State Manager association\.
+When you configure inventory collection, you start by creating a AWS Systems Manager State Manager association\.
 Systems Manager collects the inventory data when the association is run\.
-If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin by using, for example, Run Command, the system returns the following error:
+If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin by using, for example, AWS Systems Manager Run Command, the system returns the following error:

 ```
 The aws:softwareInventory plugin can only be invoked via ssm-associate.